Azure/modern-web-app-pattern-java/README.md

 ### 1. Clone the repo

-> For Windows users, we recommend using Windows Subsystem for Linux (WSL) to [improve Dev Container performance](https://code.visualstudio.com/remote/advancedcontainers/improve-performance).
+> For Windows users, we require using Windows Subsystem for Linux (WSL) to [improve Dev Container performance](https://code.visualstudio.com/remote/advancedcontainers/improve-performance).

 ```pwsh
 wsl